lammps/lammps/doc/src/atom_style.rst

 arguments are described on the :doc:`Howto body <Howto_body>` doc page.

 For the *dielectric* style, each particle can be either a physical particle (e.g. an ion), or an interface particle representing a boundary element between two regions of different dielectric constant.
-For interface particles, in addition to the properties associated with atom_style full, each particle also should be assigned a normal unit vector (defined by normx, normy, normz), an area (area/patch), the difference and mean of the dielectric constants of two sides of the interface along the direction of the normal vector (ed and em), the local dielectric constant at the boundary element (epsilon), and a mean local curvature (curv).
-Physical particles must be assigned these values, as well, but only their local dielectric constants will be used;
+For interface particles, in addition to the properties associated with atom_style full, each particle also should be assigned a unit dipole vector (mu) representing the direction of the induced dipole moment at each interface particle, an area (area/patch), the difference and mean of the dielectric constants of two sides of the interface along the direction of the normal vector (ed and em), the local dielectric constant at the boundary element (epsilon), and a mean local curvature (curv).
+Physical particles must be assigned these values, as well, but only their local dielectric constants will be used; see documentation for associated :doc:`pair styles
-see documentation for associated :doc:`pair styles <pair_dielectric>` and :doc:`fixes <fix_polarize>`.
-The distinction between the physical and interface particles is only meaningful when :doc:`fix polarize
+<pair_dielectric>` and :doc:`fixes <fix_polarize>`.
+The distinction
-<fix_polarize>` commands are applied to the interface particles.
-This
-style is part of the DIELECTRIC package.
+between the physical and interface particles is only meaningful when :doc:`fix polarize <fix_polarize>` commands are applied to the interface particles.
+This style is part of the DIELECTRIC package.

 For the *dipole* style, a point dipole vector mu is defined for each point particle.
 Note that if you wish the particles to be finite-size